Isham Cook@magictheaterbooks Containing news and reviews of my books.

 Ranging across centuries and continents, Isham Cook’s far-flung essays, whether discoursing on the most radical or homespun of topics, are guided by the notion of the “edge.”
 The edge represents the limits of conventional understanding, the zone beyond stereotypes and groupthink; it is where received ideas are recast in fresh and striking ways.

-How the English language arose is a captivating story with a great cast of characters, though they happen to be groups of people and texts rather individuals.
-It’s the story of a language emerging out of the mists, seemingly out of nowhere, before catching wind and taking over the planet as the first truly global language.
-It’s also a story that’s been told by many authors and scholars in different ways.
-And it increasingly appears that for the past 100 years most of those telling the story have gotten it mostly wrong.
+How English arose is a captivating story with a great cast of characters, though they happen to be groups of people and texts rather individuals.
+It emerges out of the mists seemingly from nowhere, flounders, and changes into something else, before finally catching wind and taking over the planet as the first truly global language.
+It’s also a story that’s been told and retold by many authors and scholars.
+And it increasingly appears that for the past 100 years most of those telling the story have gotten it wrong.

 The Celtic problem

 Let’s begin at a starting point far enough back in time to take in the larger view, the situation of the British Isles some 2,000 years ago.
-The isles were populated by one or two million Britons, scattered throughout the land in hamlets or homesteads, who, the story goes, spoke various Celtic languages and dialects, about which there remains a fair amount of uncertainty since they never wrote their language down.
+One or two million Britons populated the land, scattered about in hamlets or homesteads, and the story goes, speaking various Celtic languages and dialects, about which there is much uncertainty as they were never written down.
 It’s assumed the Celts crossed over from the Continent in successive waves over the previous several centuries, bringing a new version of their language each time.
-For instance, the hostile tribes known as the Picts who had been pushed up to northern Scotland by newly invading Celts may have spoken an earlier version of Celtic.
-Collectively the Celtic tongues spoken in Britain have been variously termed “Insular Celtic,” “Brittonic,” or simply “British,” to distinguish them from the Celtic spoken on the Continent.
+The hostile tribes known as the Picts, for instance, who had been pushed up to northern Scotland by newly invading Celts, may have spoken an earlier form of Celtic.
+Collectively the Celtic tongues of Britain have been termed “Insular Celtic,” “Brittonic,” or simply “British,” to distinguish them from the Celtic on the Continent.